 In addition to being more accessible as an off-the-shelf product, findings from early clinical trials show promise with CD20-targeting bispecifics in lymphoma.

 “It’s a great target because it’s only expressed by mature or malignant B cells,” Nastoupil says.
-The lymphoma cells are easily targeted, and eradication of mature B cells doesn’t call harm.
+The lymphoma cells are easily targeted, and eradication of mature B cells doesn’t cause harm.

 That means fewer and less severe side effects for patients.
 Even if a bispecific eliminates mature B cells, it will result in a temporary drop in antibody levels, Nastoupil says.
 But they recover with time.
 “Although patients are at a higher risk of infections like sinusitis and bronchitis, in general most are not life-threatening,” Nastoupil says.

 As with other cellular therapies, bispecifics can cause a unique side effect called cytokine release syndrome, which can be life threatening.
 Patients experience fever, chills and flu-like symptoms.
 Several tactics are being explored to reduce the risk of cytokine release syndrome, Nastoupil says.
 One method is called dose step-up or dose ramp-up.
 The dosage of the bispecific is slowly increased to control T cell engagement and the cytokine reaction.
 Researchers are also exploring subcutaneous delivery.
 Instead of being administered through the veins, the drug is injected under the skin.
 “It’s resulting in slower, steadier absorption,” Nastoupil says.

 Patients can also experience neutropenia and fatigue, but Nastoupil says they’re common for patients receiving a third line of treatment or later for lymphoma.